daniel-apolinario/microservices-graph/EXPERIMENT.md

 The trend analysis is effective but does not take into account *level changes* in a time series, and can cause misinterpretations when this occurs.
 We mitigate this by using several intervals for a single evolution, so that we could detect multiple change points.

 Finally, the *Chi-Square* Test is sensitive to large sample sizes like the one we have in the experiment design considering the number of replications.
 Thus, it may impose a threat to conclusion validity.
 However, we associated the Cramér's V statistic to support the effect size analysis.
-Besides, the Chi-Square test statistic represent the independence magnitude, from which we can highlight the difference across the three metrics, corroborating the results in Table~\ref{tab:calculatedMetrics} and discussion.
+Besides, the Chi-Square test statistic represent the independence magnitude, from which we can highlight the difference across the three metrics, corroborating the results in the Table [above](#experiment-results-per-metric) and discussion.

 ### References ###
 <a id="1">[1]</a>